alined908/projectnugget/README.md

 - Set up database to store statistics

 ## Minor
-- Eliminate rows that happen x seconds before new round.
+- Eliminate (or don't count) rows that happen x seconds before new round.
+- Add roundtype to statistics
+- Suicides

+## Stretch
 - Implement assists tracking

 ## Reminders
-- Manually input of roundtype
+- Input roundtype manually
+- Format of VOD name should be ex.
+01.04.2019+SF+vs+DAL+RIALTO where date format is dd.mm.yyyy -